eruzu44/TidalRPC/ReadMe.txt

 - Choose your desired function

 How to Update:
-- Stop TidalRPC via System Tray.
+(- Close TidalRPC (only applies to v2.8.1 or lower)) (- If you have v2.8.1 or lower, get the new installer manually from GitHub and execute it.)
+- Click yes on the Auto Update Popup.
-- Execute the newly downloaded installer.
+- Execute the newly downloaded TidalRPC_Setup.exe
-- Start the install even when the directory already exists.
-It will be overwritten.
+- Run the setup and launch it at start.

 How to delete:
 Delete it via the uninstaller also located within the TidalRPC folder.